Diplomatic immunity: Offences against the person

 In November 2006 in New York City, Fred Matwanga, Kenyan diplomat to the UN, was taken into police custody by officers responding to reports that he had assaulted his son; he was released after asserting diplomatic immunity.

-In 2011, Turkish president Erdogan and his team started fighting with UN officials at the United Nations Headquarters.
-The then secretary general, Ban Ki Moon, soon ran over and apologised to Erdogan.
+In 2011, Turkish president Recep Tayyip Erdoğan and his team started fighting with UN officials at the United Nations Headquarters.
+The then secretary general, Ban Ki Moon, soon ran over and apologised to Erdoğan.

 In April 2012 in the Philippines, Erick Shcks Bairnals, a technical officer of the Panama Maritime Authority's regional office in Manila, was accused of raping a 19-year-old Filipino woman.
 Being an attached agency to the Panamanian embassy in Manila, the AMP office was classified as a diplomatic entity, its officers possessing the same privileges conferred to the embassy's diplomats.
 Shcks was later released from detention because Shcks "enjoys protection under the 1961 Vienna Convention."
+But ultimately it was determinated that he didn't enjoy diplomatic immunity and police filed charges against him.

 In March 2013, the Supreme Court of India restricted Italian ambassador Daniele Mancini from leaving India for breaching an undertaking given to the apex court.
 Despite Italian and European Union protests regarding the restrictions as contrary to the Vienna Convention on Diplomatic Relations, the Supreme Court of India said it would be unacceptable to argue diplomatic immunity after voluntarily submitting to the court's jurisdiction.
 The Italian envoy had invoked Article 32 of the Constitution of India when filing an affidavit to the Supreme Court taking responsibility for the return of the two Italian marines to India after casting their votes in the March 2012 general elections in Italy.
-The Indian Supreme Court opined that the Italian ambassador had waived his diplomatic immunity and could be charged for contempt.
+The Indian Supreme Court ruled that the Italian ambassador had waived his diplomatic immunity and could be charged for contempt.
 The two marines were being tried in India for the murder of two Indian fishermen off the coast of Kerala (see the Enrica Lexie case).